 Meet Kitty Kalman, CEO of High Converting Funnels.
 Hello everyone, I hope you are well.
-In today’s post, I would like you to Meet Kitty Kalman, CEO of High Converting Funnels.
+I would like you to Meet Kitty Kalman, CEO of High Converting Funnels, in today’s post.
 I was very excited when Kitty responded to my interview request on Facebook.
-And I could not wait to hear more about her and her amazing business.
+And I could not wait to hear more about her and her outstanding business.

 Meet Kitty Kalman, CEO of High Converting Funnels